Far Infrared Thermal Therapy,

 undesirable and frightening.

-and European Far Infrared units
+Asian and European Far

-(not traditional saunas which generate wet heat),
+(not traditional saunas which generate wet heat

-are far more advanced and do not use probes,
+advanced and do not use probes,

 therefore there is no damage to the body of any

-kind, just pure Far Infrared dry heat which does
+kind, just pure Far Infrared dry heat which does NOT

-NCI Fact Sheet: What is
+NCI Fact Sheet:

-hyperthermia?
+What is hyperthermia?

-"Hyperthermia (also
+"Hyperthermia

-called thermal therapy or thermotherapy) is a type
+(also called thermal therapy or thermotherapy) is

-to high temperatures (up to 113°F).
-Research has
+exposed to high temperatures (up to 113°F).

-shown that high temperatures can damage and kill
+Research has shown that high temperatures can

-cancer cells, usually with minimal injury to
+damage and kill cancer cells, usually with minimal

-normal tissues
+injury to normal tissues

 (1)